phipsgabler/Darwin.jl/README.md

 In the style of `LearningStrategies`, you need to define define two things for optimizing a problem:

 - A model, which contains the data and specification of the problem -- _what is be optimized_.
-In this package, this will be a subtype of `AbstractEvolutionaryModel`, holding at least the population and fitness.
+In this package, this will be a subtype of `AbstractPopulationModel`, holding at least the population and fitness.
 Usually, the `PopulationModel` type will be enough for this.
 - A `LearningStrategy` which determines _how the model should be optimized_.
 This corresponds to a certain algorithm, such as `GAStrategy`.
 The strategy includes the genetic operators and internal